W8TERM3LON/Scammer_Spammer/README.md

 # <div align="center"> 🚫Phish🚫

 ## Phishing sites getting on your nerves?
+Or you just realized you've been phished?
 Feed them fake data!
 Lots of it!

 # <div align="center"> About